-The Elirox trading strategy operates on the Dollar-Cost Averaging (DCA) principle, which involves dividing investments into periodic buy or sell trades to achieve a better average entry price.
-This strategy spreads out your investments over time to minimize the impact of market volatility.
-Elirox's AI optimizes the settings of this strategy for any asset, ensuring optimal performance of the bot.
-To maintain clarity and transparency, let's break down how the DCA strategy works:
+The Elirox automated trading approach is based on the Dollar-Cost Averaging (DCA) principle, which involves dividing your trading deposit into periodic buy or sell trades.
+This helps achieve a better average entry price and reduces the impact of market volatility.
+Elirox's AI enhances this method for any asset by optimizing the settings of trading bot strategies.
+Here's how it works:

 You start by purchasing 0.01 lots of EUR/USD with $1000 when the exchange rate is 1.20.
 This initial purchase gives you exposure to the market.

 Suppose the exchange rate drops to 1.1980 (a 0.17% decrease).
-You decide to purchase an additional micro lot at this lower rate, using another $1000 from your account.
+You decide to purchase an additional micro lot at this lower rate, using another $1000 from your broker deposit.
 Now, with a total of 0.02 lots, your average buying price becomes:

 $Average Price = \frac{(1.20 \times 0.01) + (1.1980 \times 0.01)}{0.01 + 0.01} = 1.1990$